- 20260703

 Cheap, flexible, and popular.
 Tons of software images (RetroPie, Recalbox, etc.) make it easy to load up a Pi and start playing.
 Just know that input lag can be an issue, especially with wireless controllers, so fast-response games like Mega Man 2 or Contra can throw you off quite a bit.
 Still, it’s a great starter project and fun to customize.

 On PC, RetroBat is the easiest all-in-one option.
-It pulls together emulators, RetroArch, and frontends into a single launcher.
+It pulls together emulators, RetroArch, Windows games, and frontends into a single launcher.
 On a solid PC it can even handle Switch and PS3 emulation.
-Add game streaming with Moonlight or Sunshine and you can play your whole retro library anywhere on any device!
+Add game streaming with Moonlight and Sunshine and you can play your whole retro library on any device.

-For those looking for a quick start, sites like ArcadePunks.com offer a massive collection of pre-configured images for RetroBat and other frontends, making it incredibly simple to download and get playing on your preferred system.
-This should be higher on the list as the site is certainly worth a visit.
+For those looking for a quick start, sites like ArcadePunks.com offer pre-configured images, which makes it simple to download and start playing on your preferred system.

 Retro gaming is easier now than ever before.
 No more fiddling with sound card settings in Nesticle on DOS or hunting for ROMs in shady corners of the internet.
 Today we’ve got handhelds, FPGA hardware, Raspberry Pis, and polished PC setups.
 Add RetroAchievements and suddenly those old games feel brand new.

 AAA games might be hit-or-miss these days, but the classics are still there.
 Load one up, chase a few achievements, and bring your kids along.
-Don’t hesitate to ping me on Twitter if you want a deep dive or want to tell me about your current setup!
+Don’t hesitate to message me if you want to tell me about your current setup!

 Questions or comments?